 No violation of our policy for diversity and equal opportunities has been reported.

-In December 2020 8% of the management and 44% of the average number of staff were women.
-The ratio per geography can be found in note 6 in the 2020 Annual Report.
+In December 2021 12% (previous year 8%) of the group management and 48% (previous year 44%) of the average number of staff were women.
+The ratio per geography can be found in note 6 in the 2021 Annual Report.

 Attract and retain employees